YZHUANGwork/Japanese-Audio-Transcription-Translation-Pipeline/README.md

 # Gemini (Google) — free tier available
 export GEMINI_API_KEY=...
 ```
+> 💡 **Developer Note: Why GPT-4o is Recommended**
+>
+> Because long audio tracks (like CD dramas and interviews) generate a massive number of segments, this script translates everything in parallel to finish the job in seconds instead of making you wait 20 minutes.
+>
+> Gemini's free tier cannot handle this sudden burst traffic and crashes mid-run:
+> ```text
+> WARNING: segment 1 failed: 429 RESOURCE_EXHAUSTED.
+> Quota exceeded for metric: ...free_tier_requests, limit: 0
+> ```
+>
+> Using a paid OpenAI API key (`gpt` mode) completely avoids this.
+It handles the parallel workload effortlessly and handles long tracks without dropping connections.

 Get a Gemini key free at: https://aistudio.google.com/app/apikey
 Get an OpenAI key at: https://platform.openai.com/api-keys